Abdumalik Khalokov

-Abdumalik Khalokov (Abdumalik Anvar o‘g‘li Xaloqov; born 9 April 2000) is an Uzbek amateur boxer, who won a gold medal at the Youth World Championships and 2018 Summer Youth Olympics.
-Gold medalist of 2023 IBA Men's World Boxing Championships and silver medalist of 2021 AIBA World Boxing Championships.
+Abdumalik Khalokov (Abdumalik Anvar o‘g‘li Xaloqov; born 9 April 2000) is an Uzbek amateur boxer, who won a gold medal at the 2024 Summer Olympics.
+Gold medalist of 2023 IBA Men's World Boxing Championships.

 Amateur career

-He won gold medal at the 2018 Summer Youth Olympics in bantamweight −56kg and at the AIBA Youth World Boxing Championships 2018 in −56kg weight category.
+He won gold medal at the 2018 Summer Youth Olympics in bantamweight −56kg and at the AIBA Youth World Boxing Championships 2018 in −56 kg weight category.
 At the 2018 Youth World Championships he fought against Russian Vsevolod Shumkov and won gold medal in bantamweight.
+He became the Uzbekistani national champion in the senior category in 2019 and 2020.
+He was named the best boxer of the 2019 national championship.
 In 2021 Khalokov took part at the AIBA World Boxing Championships 2021 in Belgrade, Serbia and won silver medal of tournier in Lightweight (60kg) division.
 He trains under the guidance of Davron Gafurov.